DiegoRodriguez2018/market-place-rails-project/README.md

 * Figma

 ### 6. Identify the database to be used in your App and provide a justification for your choice.
-For the current website requirements we could have used sqlite but thinking bout scalability we decided to base our app on postrgresql, as it supports a wide range of data types allowing us to upgrade our website in the future.
+For the current website requirements we could have used sqlite but thinking bout scalability we decided to base our app on postgres, as it supports a wide range of data types allowing us to upgrade our website in the future.

 ### 7. Identify and describe the production database setup (i.e. postgres instance).
-The postgresql elements implemented in this website are as follows:
+The postgres elements implemented in this website are as follows:

 ```ruby
 ActiveRecord::Schema.define(version: 2018_10_30_045941) do